 At the end of each audit or piece of quality assurance work, a set of concise and appropriate recommendations will be made that aim to drive improvement and influence future practice.
-The recommendations will be formulated into a SMART Action Plan and the implementation of this will be monitored by the QA&P Subgroup until completion.
+The recommendations will be formulated into a SMART Action Plan and the delivery of this action plan is supported by other subgroups of the CSAB who work together to ensure all recommendations are fully implemented.